goderich/dissertation/dissertation.md

 When these verbs are suffixed, for example with the PV suffix *-un* or the LV suffix *-an*, the underlying /g/ phoneme surfaces.
 Note that I have *səmaxan* for Skikun 'to make the bed (LV)', this is likely due to an ongoing merger between the phonemes /x/ and /g/ in the dialect (see @sec:skikun-consonants).

-Li [-@li1981;@li1982b] reported final /g/ in Matu'aw wherever Matu'uwal had it, and also where it did not, namely after the vowel /i/.
+Li [-@li1981;@li1982b] reports final /g/ in Matu'aw wherever Matu'uwal had it, and also where it did not, namely after the vowel /i/.
 However, I did not find any examples of final /g/ during my fieldwork on Matu'aw, and it was instead reflected as /w/ after the vowel /a/ and as vowel length after high vowels, see also @sec:matuaw-phonotactics.

 There are no examples of root-final /g/ alternations before the vowel /i/.
 <!-- TODO: come back to this to add link -->